- In Action

 Hazardous & Noxious Substances (HNS)

-The Marine Department and the Department of the Environment are likely to be key players in an HNS response and are developing the country’s capability in this area.
+The Marine Department is the key player in an HNS response at sea and is developing the country’s capability in this area.
 Cooperative arrangements exist with Singapore whereby both countries would provide assistance in the event of an oil or chemical spil.
 Since 2014, the Marine Department has carried out joint chemical spill exercises with the Maritime and Port Authority of Singapore to test the Joint Emergency Response Plan for chemical spill incidents in the East Johor Strait.

 Prevention & Safety